• Skip to primary navigation

 What foods cause keratosis pilaris?

-There have been no studies done to examine whether certain foods cause or contribute to Keratosis Pilaris but I personally found that gluten, dairy, refined sugars and other grains all contributed to mine and removing those foods allowed me to heal.
+There have been no studies done to examine whether certain foods cause or contribute to Keratosis Pilaris but I personally found that gluten, dairy, and refined sugars, all contributed to mine, and removing those foods allowed me to heal.

 Our expertise: